iosdevzone/BitcoinOSXXcodeproj/README.md

 # How to use it

-Clone bitcoin and this repository into the same directory.
+Clone `bitcoin` and this repository into the same directory.
-Run the install.sh script to copy the Xcode project into <bitcoin_root>/contrib/osx.
+Run the install.sh script to copy the Xcode project into `<bitcoin_root>/contrib/osx`.

 ```shell
 mkdir BitcoinExperiments